tangle-network/dapp/README.md

 Additionally, to ensure commit message consistency, this repository uses [commitlint](https://commitlint.js.org/#/) and [husky](https://typicode.github.io/husky/#/).
 Please refer to the [Commit Message Guidelines](./.github/CONTRIBUTING.md#commit-message-guidelines) for more information.

 Without proper linting, formatting, or commit message, husky will prevent you from either committing or pushing your changes.

 <div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>

+<h2 id="how-to-release"> How to release (for maintainers) </h2>

+To release a new version of the projects in this monorepo, follow these steps:

+1. Create a new branch from `develop`.
+2. Run `yarn run generate:release` to review the new bump version and the changelog.
+3. If everything looks good, run `yarn run generate:release -d=false` to apply changes, stage, and commit them.

+   3.1.
+If you don't want to commit the changes, run `yarn run generate:release -d=false --gitCommit=false`.
+This will only update the version and changelog files.

+   3.2.
+There are a few options available for the `generate:release` script.
+You can check them by running `yarn run generate:release --help`.

+4. Push and open a PR to `develop`, the PR title should start with `[RELEASE]` in order to trigger the release workflow.
+5. After the PR is merged, the release workflow will sync the changes to the `master` branch if the commit message starts with `[RELEASE]` on the `develop` branch.
+The release workflow will also create a new release on GitHub.

+<div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>